elig0n/advcpmv/README.md

 ## Advanced Copy ##

+*advcpmv-0.7-8.25.patch is tested to be good with coreutils 8.30*

 Advanced Copy is a mod for the GNU cp and GNU mv tools which adds a progress bar and provides some info on what's going on.
 It was written by Florian Zwicke and released under the GPL.